Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Analysis set-up

 \subsection{Data and Waveform models}

-We perform Bayesian parameter estimation and model selection on four seconds of publicly available data \cite{GWOSC} from the two Advanced LIGO and Virgo detectors around the time of GW190521, GW200220, GW190426 and S200114f.
-We compare the detector data to numerical-relativity simulations of head-on PSMs \cite{Sanchis:catalogue,sanchis2019head} and to the state-of-the art waveform model for circular BBHs \texttt{NRSur7dq4} \cite{NRSur7dq4}.
+We perform Bayesian parameter estimation and model selection on four seconds of publicly available data \cite{GWOSC,GWOSC:GWTC} from the two Advanced LIGO and Virgo detectors around the time of GW190521, GW200220, GW190426 and S200114f.
+We compare the detector data to numerical-relativity simulations of head-on PSMs \cite{sanchis2019head,sanchis2022impact} and to the state-of-the-art waveform model for circular BBHs \texttt{NRSur7dq4} \cite{NRSur7dq4} implemented in the \texttt{LALSuite} library \cite{lalsuite}.
 In previous work \cite{Proca} we made use of a catalogue of 96 numerical simulations of PSMs.
-These were divided in two sets: one is of equal-mass and equal-spin, therefore equal boson-field frequency $\omega$; and the other is an exploratory unequal-mass family.
-Here we make use of an expanded catalogue of 759 simulations spanning an uniform grid in the frequencies of the two stars $\omega_1$ and $\omega_2$, which we describe in detail in \cite{Sanchis:catalogue}.
-These simulations include the dominant GW modes $(\ell,m) = (2,0),(2, \pm 2),(3,\pm 2),(3,\pm 3)$.
-The \texttt{NRSur7dq4} model is the only existing waveform model directly trained on numerical simulations of circular BBHs including the impact of orbital precession.
+These were divided into two sets: one is of equal-mass and equal-spin, therefore equal boson-field frequency $\omega$; and the other is an exploratory unequal-mass family.
+Here we make use of an expanded catalogue of 759 simulations spanning a grid in the frequencies of the two stars $\omega_1/\mu_{\rm B}$ and $\omega_2/\mu_{\rm B}$, which we describe in detail in Appendix~\ref{sec:appendix1}).
+These simulations include the co-dominant GW emission modes $(\ell,m) = (2,0),(2, \pm 2)$ and the largest sub-dominant modes $(3,\pm 2),(3,\pm 3)$ \footnote{We note that while the mass ratio of our simulations is larger than $m_2/m_1 = 0.65$, we have found a few cases where the amplitude of the $(3,3)$ mode is half of that of the dominant $(2,2)$ and $(2,0)$ modes.
+We attribute this to the interference effects described in \cite{Sanchis:catalogue}.
+See also our priors section \nncor{ (Sec.~\ref{sec:bayes_priors})}.}.
+The \texttt{NRSur7dq4} model is the only existing waveform model directly trained on numerical simulations of circular BBHs including the impact of orbital precession \cite{SXSCatalog}.
 The model is trained for mass-ratios $q\in[1,4]$ and spin magnitudes $a_1\in[0,0.8]$ but can be extrapolated to values of $q\in[1,6]$ and $a_1\in[0,0.99]$.
-This model includes all GW modes up to $\ell\leq 4$.\\
+This model includes all GW modes up to $\ell = 4$. \\

+Finally, we note that as in \cite{Proca}, we do not marginalise over detector calibration uncertainties.
+The reason is that while this would increase the computational cost of already very expensive runs making use of PSM waveforms, such effects are known to be negligible for current detector sensitivities \cite{Vitale2012_calenvs,Payne2020_calenvs,Huang_calenvs}.